Nuosis/cedar-height-music/.roo/rules/rules.md

 ### Context Awareness
 - **roo.md** if a file is in a directory and that directory also has a roo.md file in it, the roo.md file contains important context specific to that directory and should be read prior to interacting with files in the directory

+## GENERAL
+- use curl -s -o /dev/null -w "%{http_code}" http://localhost:5173 to test if the dev server is running.
+Use this instead of 'npm run dev'